citysu/csiread/docs/readme.md

 	pip3 install -U dist/csiread*.whl
 	```

-6. There will be some warnings.
+6. There will be some warnings, but there seems to be no value errors.
 You can open `setup.py` and disable them by replacing

 	```python
 	e.extra_compile_args += ['-DMS_WIN64']